Egypt · duration itinerary

 - Midday~180 minGiza Plateaulandmark

-- Camel rides are available but negotiate prices firmly beforehand.
+- Camel or horse rides are available but negotiate prices clearly beforehand.

 → A short taxi or ride-share from the Grand Egyptian Museum. - Afternoon~120 minKhan el-Khalili Bazaarshopping

-→ Travel from Giza to Islamic Cairo via taxi or ride-share (approx. 45-60 minutes). - Evening~60 minEl Fishawy Cafecafe
+→ Approximately 45-60 minutes by taxi or ride-share from Giza. - Evening~60 minEl Fishawy Cafecafe

-While the GEM now holds the main treasures, the original Egyptian Museum in Tahrir Square remains essential for its Royal Mummies hall and other significant artifacts not yet transferred.
-It offers a more intimate, historic museum experience.
+While the GEM now houses most major collections, the original Egyptian Museum in Tahrir Square remains significant.
+It is particularly known for its Hall of Royal Mummies and a substantial collection of artifacts not yet moved to GEM.

-- Focus on the Royal Mummies room and any specific exhibits that interest you.
+- Focus on the Royal Mummies Hall and any specific exhibits that interest you.

 → A short taxi or ride-share from the Egyptian Museum. - Afternoon~120 minCitadel of Saladinlandmark

-→ Accessible via taxi or ride-share from the Citadel.
+→ A short taxi or ride-share from the Citadel or central Cairo.

 Insider tips